 Hydration pack

-The hydration pack and hydration bladder are kinda two different things; the pack usually means the combination of a bladder and its carrying pack or the pack only.
-The bladder means the reservoir itself.
+The hydration pack and hydration reservoir are kinda two different things; the pack usually means the combination of a bladder and its carrying pack or the pack only.
+The reservoir means the bladder itself.